ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/parameterized-queries-cli.md

 #### Limiting the maximum data processing delay {#example-adaptive-delay}

-To demonstrate the adaptive batch mode with triggering of a delay limit, in the first line of the command below, we generate 1,000 rows at a delay of 0.2 seconds on `stdout` and send them through `stdin` to the YQL query execution command.
+This example demonstrates the adaptive batching triggered by a processing delay.
+In the first line of the command below, we generate 1,000 rows at a delay of 0.2 seconds on `stdout` and pipe them to `stdin` to the YQL query execution command.
 The YQL query execution command shows the parameter batches in each subsequent YQL query call.

 ```bash
 for i in $(seq 1 1000);do echo "Line$i";sleep 0.2;done | \